 At a Glance

-▲▲ Eger Appealing mid-sized town with gorgeous Baroque architecture, one of Hungary’s most historic castles, quirky museums, excellent wines, and fine thermal baths.
+▲▲ Eger Appealing mid-sized town with gorgeous Baroque architecture, one of Hungary's most historic castles, quirky museums, excellent wines, and relaxing thermal baths.
 Doable as a day trip from Budapest, but worth an overnight.

 ▲▲ Pécs Medium-sized city in southern Hungary featuring a rich history, surprisingly good museums, and beautiful buildings slathered with colorful local tiles.